Kenneth S. Jones, P.E. | PSPE Nominating Committee

 "I would recommend membership to others, whether a younger engineer, mid-level, or advanced, more for the opportunity to connect with other engineers and colleagues on a personal level."
 Nicole further added, "The work NSPE and PSPE do in terms of advocacy and STEM is important, but just as important is the networking and career opportunities both organizations offer."

-In her free time, Nicole enjoys watching Top Chef, reading, travelling, and trying new restaurants, especially anything Indian/Thai/Japanese.
-She is currently re-reading, “The Idiot's Guide to Managing Stress.
+Nicole enjoys watching Top Chef, reading, traveling and trying new restaurants, especially anything Indian/Thai/Japanese in her free time.
+She is currently re-reading “The Idiot's Guide to Managing Stress.
 "It was published in 1999, and it is crazy to see how much things have changed in terms of day-to-day work style and technologies."
 Nicole was once featured on Action News.
 Unfortunately, it was before the days of YouTube!